iTwin/auth-clients/packages/electron/README.md

 ## How it works

-First, for background information on the Authorization Code + PKCE workflow used by this package, please visit the [Authorization Overview Page](https://developer.bentley.com/apis/overview/authorization/#authorizesinglepageapplicationsspaanddesktopmobileapplicationsnative).
+The OAuth2.0 workflow used in this package is Authorization Code + PKCE, for more information about the flow please visit the [Authorization Overview Page](https://developer.bentley.com/apis/overview/authorization/#authorizesinglepageapplicationsspaanddesktopmobileapplicationsnative).

 The package is broken into two main classes `ElectronAuthorizationBackend` and `ElectronAppAuthorization` that communicate via Electron's IPC between the [main](https://www.electronjs.org/docs/latest/api/ipc-main) and [renderer](https://www.electronjs.org/docs/latest/api/ipc-renderer) process, respectively.
 The IPC channel is used to pass the login and access token information and handle refreshing the token when necessary.